GUIDE 2024

 It’s not about what looks good to you.
 It’s about what looks good to the hiring organization.

-So take the time to go over the job description carefully.
+So, take the time to go over the job description in detail.
 Understand what the hiring organization wants.
 Pick up essential keywords.

 Use this understanding as a starting point and create the resume with that in mind.
 See your resume from the hiring organization’s perspective: include what creates the right impact, and discard what detracts from the right impact.